+Why look for numbers in nature?
 I wonder whether there is a way to learn about numbers in the context of nature.
-Numerical patterns govern growth in nature.
+Numerical patterns govern growth in nature and this natural number language can be learnt.
 Natural Geometry is all around us, we just have to look to discover numbers manifest in shapes and patterns of nature.

-The Smart Happy Project is everything you want them to do before they turn the TV on.
+The Smart Happy Project shows you how to look for numbers in nature.
 Its here to create smart and happy children by getting them connected with nature and numbers.

 Time to wonder.